LeaSaxton/FQCforSorfml2.0/README.md

 ## Reading application parameters from configuration file

-FoodQualityController can read configuration file in json format. assess.quality which is the main function of FoodQualityController for regression takes name of the configuration file as parameter. assess.quality.class which is the main function of FoodQualityController for classification takes name of the configuration file as parameter.
+FoodQualityController can read configuration file in json format.
+`assess.quality` is the main function of FoodQualityController for regression, and takes name of the configuration file as parameter.
+`assess.quality.class` which is the main function of FoodQualityController for classification, and takes name of the configuration file as parameter.
 Configuration file contains user-defined parameters which are required by the application.

 Example of a input files is as following: